top of page

 Another benefit to self-rehoming is that you are setting your pet up for a smoother transition to their next home.
 Abruptly transitioning from a loving home to a shelter cage can be stressful, and it becomes even more of a concern if your pet is already a Nervous Nelly.
 Knowing this, it makes sense that in a shelter environment, an animal may not be presenting its best self, and it is common for them to exhibit behaviors they wouldn't normally display in their home setting.
 While entering the shelter system is not a death sentence, you need to know that, in addition to limited space, they may lack the resources to safely address an animal's medical or behavioral concerns in that environment; therefore, humane euthanasia is always a possibility.

-The truth is that animal rescue organizations vary in the comprehensiveness of their adoption screening processes.
-This is because many factors go into what an organization is permitted to ask.
-While some organizations conduct in-depth screenings that assess whether the applicant's lifestyle is conducive to the particular pet, criminal background checks, review of history with veterinary care and previous pets, home visits, contact references, and charge an adoption fee, others do not.
-Please know that I am not pointing this out to disparage any organization or scare people away from seeking help, but to give you the confidence to know that you can do the basic screening, plus more.
+It is often assumed that a shelter or rescue organization will find your pet the perfect home, and many times they can - but here's the thing: Animal rescue organizations vary in the comprehensiveness of their adoption screening processes.
+While some organizations conduct in-depth screenings that assess whether the applicant's lifestyle is conducive to the particular pet, criminal background checks, review of history with veterinary care and previous pets, long interviews, home visits, contact references, and charge adoption fees, others animal rescue organizations only require being 18+, a photo ID, and no history of animal abuse related charges.
+Please know that I am not pointing this out to disparage any organization or scare people away from seeking help from a shelter, but to give you the confidence to know that you can do the basic screening, PLUS more.

-Below are links to organizations that help with everything from advertising a pet to writing a bio, screening adopters, providing safety tips for meets, and transferring ownership agreements.
+Because this can feel like an overwhelming endeavor, below are sites that walk you through the process, including advertising, writing a bio, screening adopters, providing safety tips for meets, and transferring ownership agreements.

 Additionally, in many states, you can conduct a case search of public records through the court system's website.
 If your state does not offer this, consider contacting a local animal rescue organization to inquire about their adoption policies and procedures.